sirin-koca/Artificial-Intelligence/README.md

 * Tesla Autopilot, a self-driving car technology, uses computer vision and machine learning algorithms to navigate roads and make decisions in real-time.
 As AI continues to evolve and become more advanced, it is likely that we will see even more innovative and impactful uses of the technology in the future.

+> AI is a vast and interdisciplinary field that encompasses multiple subfields.

+### Some of the main subfields of AI:

+* Machine Learning: It involves the development of algorithms and statistical models that enable systems to automatically improve their performance with experience.
+It includes techniques such as supervised learning, unsupervised learning, reinforcement learning, and deep learning.

+* Computer Vision: This subfield deals with the development of algorithms and models to enable computers to interpret and understand visual information from the real world.
+Applications include image recognition, object detection, and scene understanding.

+* Natural Language Processing (NLP): It is the subfield of AI that deals with the interaction between computers and humans in natural language.
+NLP includes tasks such as speech recognition, text classification, sentiment analysis, and machine translation.

+* Robotics: It deals with the design, construction, and use of robots.
+Robotics involves various fields including AI, mechanical engineering, electrical engineering, and computer science.
+Applications include industrial robots, service robots, and autonomous vehicles.

+* Knowledge Representation and Reasoning: This subfield of AI deals with the representation of knowledge in a computer-understandable form and the development of algorithms for reasoning about this knowledge.

+* Neural Networks: It is a subset of machine learning that is inspired by the structure and function of the human brain.
+Neural networks are used for tasks such as image classification, speech recognition, and natural language processing.

+* Expert Systems: This subfield of AI focuses on developing systems that can solve complex problems in a specific domain by imitating the decision-making ability of a human expert.

+* Genetic Algorithms: This subfield of AI deals with the development of algorithms that use principles of evolutionary biology to find solutions to optimization problems.

 ### Some references for information on Artificial Intelligence:

 - "Artificial Intelligence: A Modern Approach" by Stuart Russell and Peter Norvig